certik/hermes2d/doc/src/tutorial-3.rst

 Tutorial Part III (Nonlinear Problems)
 ======================================

-The next part of the tutorial assumes that the reader is familiar with basic concepts covered in the first part.
+This part of the tutorial assumes that the reader is familiar with linear problems (Part I).
 We will discuss the Newton's method for nonlinear PDE and PDE systems, for both stationary and time-dependent models.
 At the end of this chapter, the reader will be able to solve time-dependent nonlinear problems adaptively using dynamical meshes.